The skatepark is open seven days a week, including bank holidays, from 09:00 to 21:00

 So a bunch of us figured that we could either sit there and revert to the old stereotypical view that '"this Grantham-based council doesn't care about little old Stamford" OR we could get off our collective backsides and do something about getting a new skatepark built.

 Now, we soon found out that these things don't happen overnight.
 Far from it in fact.
-Pretty much immediately we came across a whole bunch of hurdles in our way but we're not going to bore you with the details here because all that matters is WE GOT THERE IN THE END!
+Pretty much immediately we came across a whole bunch of hurdles in our way but we're not going to bore you with the details here because all that matters is WE GOT THERE IN THE END and the skate community of Stamford now has an awesome concrete skatepark to call its own!

 Facebook: Stamford Skatepark (SSP)